 Trevecca offers monthly interest free payment plans for students.
-To participate in the payment plan students will need to pay a \$40 enrollment fee per semester.
+To participate in the payment plan students will need to pay a \$50 enrollment fee per semester.
 The length of the payment plan is determined by the length of the semester.
 The final installment of the payment plan is due prior to the last day of the semester and payment plans may not extend beyond the semester.
 All obligations under the payment plan must be paid before the student can enroll for the following semester.

-If charges are not paid when due, a late fee of one and a half percent (1.5%) will be added at the end of each month for charges that are over 30 days old.
+A late fee is charged per month on any unpaid balances over thirty (30) days old until the account is paid in full.
+The late fee is calculated based on Tennessee's current maximum effective formula rate of interest at the time that late fees are applied each month.
 (This includes students who have applied for and not yet received financial aid.)
 Any student who has become delinquent through failure to make payment will be subject to disenrollment until such matters are satisfactorily resolved with the accounting office.
 Students will not be allowed to enroll for subsequent semesters unless all obligations from a previous semester have been satisfactorily resolved.
 If it becomes necessary to refer a student's account to an outside collection agency, the student will be responsible for all costs of collection, including reasonable attorneys' fees, if applicable.